-Wrocław University of Science and Technology will provide, among others, research data, repositories incl. source codes, reference data, IoT data, scientific databases, e-learning materials, TV Styk recordings and Radio Luz broadcasts.
-"In addition, we will provide the resources of the Museum of Wrocław University of Science and Technology, 3D models, scans of 360 photos of these models, conference materials, scientific publications, reports and notes, the resources of the Lower Silesian Digital Library and the resources of the scientific achievements database," - said Wojciech Drzewiński, MSc, manager responsible for sharing the resources of the Wrocław University of Science and Technology.
+Wrocław University of Science and Technology provided, among others, in the first project research data, repositories, incl. source codes, reference data, IoT data, scientific databases, e-learning materials, TV Styk PWr recordings and Radio Luz broadcasts.
+In addition, the resources of the Museum of Wrocław University of Science and Technology, 3D models, scans of 360 photos of these models, conference materials, scientific publications, reports and notes, resources of the Lower Silesian Digital Library and resources of the scientific achievements database were made available, mentioned by Wojciech Drzewiński, MSc., the then and present manager responsible for making the resources of the Wrocław University of Technology available.

-- The main goal of the University of Life Sciences in Wrocław, as a project partner, is to present the research activity of the university's scientists to scientific, national and international communities and to make the results of this activity widely available through universal access to information containing the scope of research conducted at the university, profiles of scientists conducting research and their positioning, the scope of educational activities and services that the university conducts for society, including entrepreneurs - said Dorota Tedys from the University of Life Sciences in Wrocław.
+- The main goal of the University of Life Sciences in Wrocław, as a project partner, is to present the research activity of the university's scientists to scientific, national and international communities and to make the results of this activity widely available through universal access to information containing the scope of research conducted at the university, profiles of scientists conducting research and their positioning, the scope of educational activities and services that the university provides for society, including entrepreneurs - said Dorota Tedys from the University of Life Sciences in Wrocław.

-- The publications selected for digitization are the achievements of scientists and pioneers of world and European medicine, professors of the University of Wrocław - said Renata Sławińska, content coordinator for the task managing digitization and dissemination from the Medical University in Wrocław.
+- The publications selected for digitization are the achievements of scientists and pioneers of world and European medicine, professors of the University of Wrocław - said Renata Sławińska, the then content coordinator for the task managing digitization and dissemination from the Medical University in Wrocław.

-This achievement reflects the rich history of teaching medicine in Wrocław and is a testimony to the continuity of Wrocław science, the multinational and multiculturalism of its creators and their impact on the development of medical, pharmaceutical, hospitality and spa treatment in this region.
+This achievement reflects the rich history of teaching medicine in Wrocław and is a testimony to the continuity of Wrocław science, the multinational and multiculturalism of the creators and their impact on the development of medical, pharmaceutical, hospitality and spa treatment in this region.

 AZON for everyone, including the blind and deaf